KSVSrikar/ExploratoryProject2017/README.md

 Simply set the required values to the available parameters and click simulate.
 The program gives 3 second window to close the menu and to observe the Bench-Blasting simulation.
+Refresh when one wishes to test for new set of values.

 ---